MouseLand/suite2p/README.md

 spks.npy: array of deconvolved traces (ROIs by timepoints)
 stat.npy: array of statistics computed for each cell (ROIs by 1)
-ops.npy: options and intermediate outputs
+ops.npy: options and intermediate outputs iscell.npy: specifies whether an ROI is a cell, first column is 0/1, and second column is probability that the ROI is a cell based on the default classifier
 ~~~~

 ## Option defaults